-Use Big Dipper to find North Star | EarthSky.org
+Use Big Dipper to find Polaris | EarthSky.org

 Tonight, use the Big Dipper in the constellation Ursa Major the Great Bear to find the sky’s northern pole star, Polaris.
 This is the star around which the whole northern celestial sphere appears to turn throughout the night.
 That’s because this star is located nearly above Earth’s northern axis.
 In times past, wanderers on the northern face of Earth used Polaris to stay on course.

-Once you find it, you can also look for Thuban, a famous star in the constellation Draco the Dragon.
+Once you find it, you can also look for Thuban, a famous former pole star in the constellation Draco the Dragon.
 More about finding Thuban below.

 So how can you find Polaris?
-Simply draw a line through the Big Dipper’s pointer stars – Dubhe and Merak.
+Look at the chart at the top of this post.
+You’ll simply draw a line through the Big Dipper’s pointer stars – Dubhe and Merak.
 That line will point to Polaris, the North Star.
 You can use this trick to find Polaris any evening – no matter how the Dipper is oriented with respect to your northern horizon.

 Once you’ve got Polaris, if your sky is dark enough, you might be able to see the Little Dipper asterism.
 It’s harder to spot than the Big Dipper and needs a dark sky to be seen.

-The chart below chart shows the Big Dipper, Little Dipper and the star Polaris as you’ll see them in the north on July evenings.
+The chart below shows the Big Dipper, Little Dipper and the star Polaris as you’ll see them in the north on July evenings.
 Polaris marks the end of the handle on the Little Dipper asterism, which is in the constellation Ursa Minor.

 In other words, the Little Dipper is not the whole constellation, but just a noticeable pattern within the constellation Ursa Minor the Smaller Bear.